Coverage report integration. Final coverage output

 In order to use the latest version of everything, I merged the latest commits from the LibreMesh community into my forked lime-packages repository.

+To set up the test network was more complex than expected.
+I managed to collect a very disperse set of routers: 8 routers of 6 different producers and 7 different models.
 Two of these are officially supported by LibreMesh (TP-Link TL-WDR3600, Ubiquiti NanoStation Loco M2) and the others which are supported by OpenWrt but not by LibreMesh (Comtrend AR-5387un, Huawei HG556a-C, Observa VH4032N, Comtrend AR-5315u, Astoria ARV7519RW22-A-LT).

+As mentioned in the previous post, I started compiling my LibreMesh firmware based on LibreRouter fork of OpenWrt 18.06 repository.
 When I flashed my routers and configured the wireless interfaces for using AP or client rather than the default AP+AP+IEEE802.11s, most of them were showing strongly erratic behaviours.

-In order to have the routers accept my local repositories I had to install usign, create a key pair, sign the Packages file, push the public key to the routers and add the directions of the local repositories to /etc/opkg/customfeeds.conf
+So I decided to flash the routers with plain OpenWrt 18.06.2 without using LibreRouter fork and to install all LibreMesh packages via opkg.
+In order to ensure that the compiled packages will be compatible with OpenWrt 18.06.2 release, the LibreMesh packages were compiled in my local buildroot of OpenWrt branch openwrt-18.06.
+Then the openwrt/bin/ directory was served via HTTP from my local machine.
+In order to have the routers accept my local repositories I had to install usign, create a key pair, sign the Packages file, push the public key to the routers and add the directions of the local repositories to /etc/opkg/customfeeds.conf So for example, the customfeeds.conf file of the Observa VH4032N router will look like:

 Once completely configured, the network structure planned is represented in black in the following scheme.

+In order to better test the on a proper mesh, I ordered 3 additional routers fully supported by LibreMesh: YouHua WR1200JS (see here and here) from here.
+They come with OpenWrt pre-installed and they fully support multi-AP + IEEE802.11s.
 Once I will receive these two additional routers I will be able to add the mesh part of the test network as indicated in the scheme in red.

 Regarding the load analysis of the network, the first approach will be to obtain this value from the number of clients currently connected to the network.
+This number will be obtained in at least the following ways:

 Not covered by the last blog post is the work that I did in a fake/mock implementation of the libuci library in lua.
 This allows writing a lot of tests for LibreMesh as ucithe most used library in the codebase that make sense to write a mock.
 The implementation is very small but covers the most used functionality of libuci: cursor(), get(), set(), save(), delete() and foreach().
 This was implemented doing TDD with the support of the unittesting framework.

-During the upcoming weeks all this work will be properly released as a PR to the lime-packages repo accompanied by the Travis CI integration in a Docker container to do the tests in a contained environment, and more tests are going to follow πŸ™‚
+During the upcoming weeks all this work will be properly released as a PR to the lime-packages repo accompanied by the Travis CI integration in a Docker container to do the tests in a contained environment, and more tests are going to follow π

-• Must provide helpful assert test functions, like showing table diffs or formatters for outputs to understand the difference easily
+Must provide helpful assert test functions, like showing table diffs or formatters for outputs to understand the difference easily

-• We need mock functionality, because a lot of functions are hardware related and may not be possible to test them on hardware all the time.
+We need mock functionality, because a lot of functions are hardware related and may not be possible to test them on hardware all the time.

-• It is desirable for the library to be a one-file import, so we can use it in the routers and in the continuous integration in the same way we do it in the desktop.
+It is desirable for the library to be a one-file import, so we can use it in the routers and in the continuous integration in the same way we do it in the desktop.

 Options